This Is the Line of Succession to the British Throne

 Wondering who will take the crown after Queen Elizabeth?
 This is who's next (and beyond) in the British royal line of succession.

 Next comes Prince Charles’ son, Prince William—the firstborn of the queen’s firstborn.
-Given the love the public already has for William and his wife, Katherine Middleton, he’s sure to keep that popularity as king.
-Learn more about why William will never be king before his dad.
+Given the love the public already has for William and his wife, Catherine, he’s sure to keep that popularity as king.

 3. Prince George of Cambridge

 He might only be seven years old, but Prince George—the firstborn child of Prince William—already has a massive responsibility ahead of him.
 After his father, George will be taking over the British crown.
-Based on these times Prince George’s expressions said exactly what we were thinking, the future king already understands the people.

 4. Princess Charlotte of Cambridge

 Until her big brother has kids of his own, five-year-old Princess Charlotte is next in the royal line of succession.

 5. Prince Louis of Cambridge